inference-sim/vllm-data-collection/scenario6/README.md

 * `coeffs-filepath` - Path to save the trained BLIS coefficients to.
 Default: `coefficients.yaml`
 * `specs-filepath` - Path to the CSV file containing all combinations of (LLM, TP, GPU, vllm-version) to train over.
 Default: `training_specs.csv`.

+Note: If you rerun the exact same (LLM, TP, GPU, vllm-version) multiple times, the script simply overwrites existing coefficients in coeffs-filepath.

 ### FAQs:

 * How do I change the cost function for the optimizer?